JonnoFTW/mongo-schema-export/README.md

 Import/Export Mongo Schema
 ===================
-Import and export mongodb schemas without copying all the data.
+Import and export mongodb schemas **without** copying all the data.
 It will extract the following meta data about a mongo database:

 * Collections
 * Indexes
 * Cap sizes
 * Schema validators

+The primary use case is when you have developed an application that uses mongodb, and want to setup a new instance with the appopriate database layout.
+You can then provide a `config.json` file with your application and have this script setup the database for you!

 This data will be stored in a `json` file for a database that looks something like this: